 - In a simple assault case where the intended victim of the assault is a public official or police officer, the offense is considered an indictable felony charge.

 - In the above situation where the simple assault is committed on the public official, the charge is a Fourth Degree Offense.

 - If the assault in the above situation results in bodily injury to the public official, the charge is a Third Degree Offense.

 Typically a simple assault charge will involve a disorderly persons offense.
 The penalties for such a conviction can include fines of up to $1000, court ordered probation, costs such as a Safe Neighborhood Assessment, VDDB Assessment, or Domestic Violence Surcharge ranging from $50 to $100, or up to 6 months in jail.
 The maximum jail time is 30 days if the charge is for consensual fighting.

 A Fourth Degree Simple Assault charge carries a maximum penalty of 18 months in jail.
 A Third Degree Simple Assault charge carries up to five years in jail.

-Our attorneys may be able to obtain a downgrade the simple assault charge to the lesser offense of harassment.
+Our criminal defense lawyers may be able to downgrade the simple assault charge to the lesser offense of harassment.
 Because a harassment charge is considered a lesser offense of simple assault, an individual cannot be convicted of a simple assault charge and a harassment charge at the same time.
 If you or a loved one has been arrested or charged with simple assault in New Jersey or New York, make sure you have the best protection possible.
 The police and other officials will begin building a case against you right away.
-Contact us at the Law Offices of Herbert I. Ellis, P.C. we will help protect you.
+Contact Ellis Law at 888-355-4752 or complete our online form for a free consultation.